Bobrinik/bobrinik.github.io/_posts/2025-11-29-modulo-hashing-visualizer.md

 ## Solution
 To scale writes, you can either use a bigger database (scale vertically) or use multiple databases (scale horizontally).
 Let's say you want to scale horizontally.
 So you add an extra database.
-Now, you need to figure out how to forward requests to the scaled databases.
+Now, you need to figure out how to forward requests to multiple DBs.

 You can do it in a round-robin style.
-The issue is that requests for user X will be persisted across different DBs, which makes querying all records for X longer (we need to query all of the scaled DBs to get results) and makes enforcing table constraints more difficult (cross-database referential integrity is handled outside of database engine).
-Since round-robin is not working for us because we loose referential integrity this way, we need to route requests such that user X always go to Database 1, so that all of the data for user X is located on Database 1 and database engine can do referential-integrity checks.
+The issue is that requests for user X are persisted across different DBs, which makes querying all records for X slower (we need to query all  DBs to get results) and makes enforcing table constraints more difficult (cross-database referential integrity is handled outside the database engine).
+Since round-robin is not working for us because we lose referential integrity this way, we need to route requests so that user X always goes to Database 1, so that all of user X's data is located on Database 1, and the database engine can perform referential-integrity checks for that user.

-One of the ways to achieve this is to use modulo.
-We can do modulo on a `user_id` and use the result to tell which database to map our user to.
+One way to achieve this is to use the modulo operator.
+We can take the modulo of `user_id` and use the result to determine which database to map our user to.
 Here's an example of how it can be done.
-We can take our id convert and convert it to an integer and do our modulo operation on it.
+We can take our ID, convert it to an integer, and perform a modulo operation on it.

 ![](/assets/images/2025-11-29-modulo-hashing/image.png)